 Then America meets Prince Maxon.
 Gradually, she starts to question all the plans she's made for herself- and realizes that the life she's always dreamed of may not compare to a future she never imagined.

-Another book I got on Thursday was Kill Me Softly by Sarah Cross.
+Kill Me Softly by Sarah Cross.
 What really made me pay attention to this book was the cover, I love bloody white roses, and then I found out it was retelling of a bunch of different fairytales, and I absolutely love fairytales and retellings of them.
 Check out the description below.

 Mirabelle's past is shrouded in secrecy, from her parents' tragic deaths to her guardians' half-truths about why she can't return to her birthplace, Beau Rivage.
 Desperate to see the town, Mira runs away a week before her sixteenth birthday—and discovers a world she never could have imagined.